We Offer HOUSE CONSTRUCTION in BANGALORE @Rs 1500 / sq ft onwards.!

-5. FLOORING: Details costing with material and labour for Vitrified Tiles of Rs 45/sq ft tile cost.
+5. FLOORING: Details costing with material and labor for Vitrified Tiles of Rs 45/sq ft tile cost.

 |Site dimensions: 20×30 30×40 40×60 50×80 30×50 40×50 40×40

-8. INTERNAL and EXTERNAL PAINTING: Material and labour cost for Painting of internal and external surfaces of a house with premium and basic options.
+8. INTERNAL and EXTERNAL PAINTING: Material and labor cost for Painting of internal and external surfaces of a house with premium and basic options.

 9. PLASTERING: Material cost for plastering of all surfaces including Ceiling, internal walls and external walls.
-This includes labour cost to complete finish.
+This includes labor cost to complete finish.